 Go to the OWW page at Just Giving: http://www.justgiving.com/oneworldweek If you are a UK tax payer, please fill in the Gift Aid section on Just Giving's donation form.

 Donate by cheque

-Please send cheques (bank or CAF cheques), but not cash, to:
+Please make out cheques (bank or CAF cheques) to "One World Week" send cheques, but not cash, to:

 If you would like a receipt, please indicate this when sending your donation.

 Cheques drawn on your bank (but not CAF cheques) are eligible for Gift Aid

 If you pay UK income tax or capital gain tax and wish to make a donation to One World Week, please tick the relevant box on the Standing Order or Justgiving form, or download here an approved Inland Revenue Gift Aid form, and send it to OWW with your cheque.

 Since 2000, registered charities can reclaim the income tax paid on all donations.
 This applies to one off donations as well as regular donations and means that for every £10 you donate, the tax office will also donate £2.50 to One World Week.